Captain Ken’s Kubb Tournament

 First time attending a kubb event or even your first time playing the game kubb?
 No problem!
 Check out this helpful FAQ.
 Pitches will be available the morning of the tournament to learn and play the game.
 Find one of our Kubb Ambassadors who can explain the game and get you started on the basics before matches start at 10am.

 Teams are placed in groups of four.
 Teams must consist of at least three players with a maximum of six players.
 Not all players on each team are required to throw on every turn, however no single player may throw more than two batons.
 All matches will follow U.S. Championship Rules.
 Teams will play three matches in the Round Robin, one against each of the other three teams in their group.
-Teams finishing 1st in each group will advance to the Championship Bracket.
-Teams finishing 2nd, 3rd and 4th in each group will move to the Lilla Loppet.
-The losers of the Lilla Loppet play-in matches will move to the Consolation Bracket.
+Teams will then be seeded into a bracket based on their Round Robin Results.
+Teams losing their first knockout match will move the consolation bracket.
+Teams are guaranteed 5 matches.

 The following explanation is to break a tie in the Round Robin stage to determine which two teams move on to the Championship Bracket if, after all Round Robin matches are complete, a tie exists between three or more teams.
 Note that the first tiebreak is not games won or head-to-head.